cupOJoseph/my-reading-list/README.md

 ## Finished Reading

+### 2022
+- The Inner Life of Animals by Peter Wohileben
+- Building the Cycling City by Chris Brunlett
+- Single Dating Engaged Married by Ben Stuart
+- Beowulf by Unknown
+- The Path to a Livable Future by Stan Cox
+- Vegan Bodybuilding Cookbook by Sarah Meyers

 ### 2021
 - The Sprawl: Reconsidering The Weird American Suburbs by Jason Diamond
 - Cool Cities: Urban Sovereignty And The Fix For Global Warming by Benjamin Barber